jano7/covid-19/README.md

 # COVID-19 Simulation

-**This is just a simulation attempt with many assumptions.
+**This is just a simulation attempt with many assumptions and simplifications.
 Please take it with a pinch of salt.**

 ### Parameters
 - population size: **UK** (66m)